 Why Use Timber in Ceiling in Design

-Did you know that timber insulates 1,500 times better than aluminium or that having natural wood in a space can help lower anxiety?
+Did you know that timber insulates 1,500 times better than aluminium?
+Or that having natural wood in a space can help lower anxiety?

 In fact, there’s a whole host of benefits that come with timber, particularly timber ceilings, that many people don’t realise.